14jdelap/14jdelap.github.io/README.md

 - Refactoring the CSS to remove repetitive code — it surprised me how even a simple site can get a bit messy
 - Grouping CSS code into subgroups (through comments), from global to specific and most to least used

+What is the biggest challenge going forward?
+Adapting the page to allow for more content, as the current page isn't designed for that.

 ## Main learnings

 1. People skim, not read